rathanbpoojary/Applozic-Chat-SDK-Documentation/README.md

 ```
  userId: 'USERID from whom you want to initialize plugin'                   // required
- appId: 'Your Application Key'                       // Obtained in Step 1 (required)
+ appId: 'Your Application Key'                       // obtained from Step 1 (required)
  desktopNotification: true or false                  // optional
  notificationIconLink : 'Your Website Logo Url'      // optional
  Note : Only for chrome browser enable or disable desktop notifications for incoming messages.
 Website Logo required for desktop notification.